kizzanaome/Fast-Food-Fast/README.md

 - `python-pip` - Package management system used to install and manage software packages,its a replacemnt of easy_install

 ## Functionality
+- `Add food_item` Enables admin user to create a food item
+- `Get food_item` Enables user to view the food items available

-- `Add order` Enables user to create his/her food order
+- `Add order` Enables user to place a  desired food order
 - `Edit order` Enables an admin user to edit the status of an order
 - `Delete order` User can delete an order
-- `View orders` User can view all orders created
+- `View orders` admin User can view all orders created
-- `view a single order` User can get fetch a specific order by its id
+- `view a single order` admin User can fetch a specific order by its id

 ## Installation
 First clone this repository